 Gemstones are colored because certain wavelengths of the visible spectrum of electromagnetic radiation get absorbed while other wavelengths are transmitted.
 Which wavelengths are absorbed depends on the physical and chemical properties of the gemstone.
 We will spare you the technicalities here and suffice to say that the color of gemstones can be altered by heat treatment.
 This is because the heat can change things in the make up of the material which on its turn causes absorption or transmission of wavelengths that weren't absorbed or transmitted before.

 But changing a gem's color isn't the only effect heat treatment can have on a gemstone.
-It is also used to enhance the clarity.
-When stones aren't totally transparent heat may be able to dissolve the impurities which cause the lack of transparency.
+It is also used to enhance the clarity of a gem.
+When stones aren't totally transparent, heat may be able to dissolve the impurities which cause the lack of transparency.
 Another case where heat treatment is used is after irradiation treatment, where it serves the purpose of stabilizing and/or altering the initial color obtained by subjecting the stone to high energy radiation.

 Heat treatment of gemstones has been around since the invention of the written word.
 Ancient historical sources like Pliny mention the use of it and ancient jewelry containing heat treated gemstones have been found.
 Writings throughout history further confirm the use of heat to enhance the appearance of gemstones.
 Examples of gemstones which were heated in our early history are carnelian (improving it's color) and ruby (improving color and clarity).